ndrean/live_map/README.md

 - markers created by clicking on the map, to build a new event.

 When you create a marker, a table appears below to set the date and save and broadcast it.
 You can move/drag, or delete the marker while the event is not saved.
-We query the [nominatim](https://nominatim.org/release-docs/latest/api/Overview/) server to get the address at the marker and populate the popup with it.
-The nominatim service is limited to [one query per second](https://operations.osmfoundation.org/policies/nominatim/).
-When the marker is dragged to another position, a new query is triggered.

-All other servers (Esri/ArcGis, Mapbox or Google) require an API key and pay-per-usage.

 > This "geocoding" request is sent by the front-end.
 There exists an Elixir library [geocoder](https://github.com/DaoDeCyrus/geocoder) that can handle this server-side.
 This is not used here as the data flow would be much more complicated and less performant in this case.
 Indeed, on click client-side, we send the coordinates to the geocoder to receive the data, store it in an object, and if ok, send and save the object in the database.
 If we had to do this server-side, we would need a GenServer to hold a state and handlers to interact with the geocoder and client.